cambiotraining/hpc-intro/99-exercises.md

 The R script used in the previous exercise supports parallelisation of some of its internal computations.
 The number of CPUs used by the script can be modified using the `--ncpus` option.
-For example `pi_estimator.R --nsamples 80 --ncpus 2` would use two CPUs.
+For example `pi_estimator.R --nsamples 200 --ncpus 2` would use two CPUs.

+1. Modify your submission script (`slurm/estimate_pi.sh`) to:
+    1. Use the `traininglarge` partition (the nodes in the default `training` partition only have 2 CPUs).
-1. Modify your submission script (`slurm/estimate_pi.sh`) to use the `$SLURM_CPUS_PER_TASK` variable to set the number of CPUs used by `pi_estimator.R`.
+    1. Use the `$SLURM_CPUS_PER_TASK` variable to set the number of CPUs used by `pi_estimator.R` (and ensure you have set `--nsamples 200` as well).
+    1. Request 10G of RAM memory for the job.
-  1. Bonus (optional): print a message indicating the job number (SLURM's job ID is stored in the variable `$SLURM_JOB_ID`).
+    1. Bonus (optional): use `echo` within the script to print a message indicating the job number (SLURM's job ID is stored in the variable `$SLURM_JOB_ID`).
-1. Submit the job a few times, each one using 1, 2 and then 8 CPUs.
-Make sure to submit these jobs to the partition of nodes called `traininglarge` (the `training` partition has nodes with only 2 CPUs).
+2. Submit the job a few times, each one using 1, 2 and then 8 CPUs.
 Make a note of each job's ID.
-1. Check how much time each job took to run (using `seff JOBID`).
+3. Check how much time each job took to run (using `seff JOBID`).
 Did increasing the number of CPUs shorten the time it took to run?

 <details><summary>Answer</summary>